appwrite/appwrite/docs/references/teams/update-team.md

 Update a team using its unique ID.
-Every team member has access to this endpoint.
+Only members with the owner role can update the team.